Current Selection Procedure

 - Non-profit enterprises

-The following approaches can be pursued individually or in combination:
+The following conceptual approaches can be pursued individually or in combination with each other:

 Information for EUKI Implementing Organisations